 Epidemiologic evidence from the 2007 National Health Interview Survey suggests that about 38% of the general public seek alternative care in a given year.
 Demographic data show that patients who use CAM are more likely to be older than age 65, have some college education, be in higher income brackets, and are less likely to be a member of a racial or ethnic minority.
 Patients with rheumatic disease who seek alternative care, however, use CAM more frequently and are more demographically diverse.
 Use correlates with pain and, for instance, over 90% of patients with diagnoses such as fibromyalgia may seek alternative care.
 Similarly, a variety of ethnic and racial groups and the elderly with musculoskeletal complaints have higher rates of CAM use than average American populations.
 Furthermore, recent data show that patients are considerably more likely to discuss their CAM use with their physician than they were in the past.

-Practitioners have a responsibility to help inform patients regarding their ...
+Practitioners have a responsibility to help inform ...